vsrahul789/MiniProject-5th-sem/README.md

 2. specify the amount the sender is sending
 3. the amount the sender is sending should be less than the account balance
 4. the security pin should be correct

+# For services there are branches for customers to visit for any further assistace

+### Branch has:

+1. Branch_id to uniqly identify the branch
+2. Branch_name
+3. Address of the branch

+# Inside the bank there are employees who will assit the customers based on the profile of the customer

+1. for coustomers balance < 10000 asst.
+Manager will assist the customer
+2. for coustomers balance > 10000 and balance < 100000 Deputy Manager will assist the customer
+3. for coustomers balance > 100000 Relationship Manager will assist the customer